una/una.github.io/_posts/blog/2015-06-07-hacking-visited.md

 ## What About Accessibility?

 You're right.
 Since some screen readers do read pseudo elements, we'll want to avoid hearing "unread" after every Blog post title.
 That would be inaccurate.
 Also, **fun fact:** screen readers typically do this work for us.
-They note if a link has been visited or not right away.
+They note if a link has been visited or not right away before reading the link text.

 To mitigate this, we can create a blank element as a placeholder next to the title with attribute `aria-hidden="true"` so that the screen reader doesn't try to read it.
-I'm using a `span` tag next to within the `h2`.
+I'm using a `span` tag next to the `h2`.
 The content of the header will still be read normally, but anything inside of `span` is ignored.
-In (a simplified example in broken [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics)):
+A simplified example in broken [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics):

 ```html
 { % for post in posts % }